kaan-keskin/introduction-to-docker/Part2.md

 In fact, it was so good, that Docker, Inc. acquired Orchard and re-branded Fig as *Docker Compose*.
 The command-line tool was renamed from fig to docker-compose, and continues to be an external tool that gets bolted on top of the Docker Engine.
 Even though it’s never been fully integrated into the Docker Engine, it’s always been popular and widely used.

 As things stand today, Compose is still an external Python binary that you have to install on a Docker host.
 You define multi-container (microservices) apps in a YAML file, pass the YAML file to the docker-compose command line, and Compose deploys it via the Docker API.

-However, April 2020 saw the announcement of the Compose Specification. is is aimed at creating an open standard for defining multi-container cloud-native apps.
+However, April 2020 saw the announcement of the Compose Specification.
+It is aimed at creating an open standard for defining multi-container cloud-native apps.
 The ultimate aim being to greatly simplify the code-to-cloud process.

 The speciﬁcation will be community-led and separate from the docker-compose implementation from Docker,Inc. This helps maintain better governance and clearer lines of demarcation.
 However, we should expect Docker to implement the ﬁll spec in docker-compose.